This is how you apply for a refund

 Does not apply to the customs clearance machined or our app for customs quota

-The form in Altinn cannot be used when applying for refund of duty after using one of our customs clearance machines or our app "KvoteAppen".
-Thenyou must usethese forms:
+The form in Altinn cannot be used when applying for refund using our app "KvoteAppen".
+Then you must use this form: